hulsbo/personal-blog/_posts/2024-03-10-lactate-test.markdown

 The wind played some role in the testing results.
 To compensate for this, one could add or remove 5 second to the paces depending on if the wind was "with" or "against".
 Another note to be made is that the 4:00 min / km was recoreded as 3:55 km/min on the GPS tracker.

-These results will be used for designing effective threshold runs.
-These ideas will be presented in a separate post following this one.
+These results can be used for designing an effective threshold run session, see [Threshold runs recipe](/threshold-runs-recipe).